cloudmesh-community/fa18-523-80/project-report/report.md

 # 2. REQUIREMENTS

+# 3. DATASET
+The dataset utilized for this analysis is a collection of fine needle aspirate breast cancer tumor.
+This dataset includes 569 unique patients with 32 attributes per patient.
+The attributes provided by this dataset includes de-identified patient identifiers, pathological diagnosis, and tumor characteristics.
+The dataset is publicly available for analysis.
-# 3. PYTHON ARCHITECTURE
+# 4. PYTHON ARCHITECTURE
-To perform our analysis and visualization we will utilize a python 3 environment.
+To perform our analysis and visualization we will utilize a Python 3 environment.
 On top of this we will be utilizing numpy, pandas, and matplotlib to load our dataset, perform analysis, and create visual representations of the data.
+This dataset provides us with a large amount of data on different characteristics of each tumor.
+This dataset also provides us with a diagnosis of the individual with breast cancer.
+By using both the characteristics of the analyzed tumor along with the patients diagnosis we might be able to look for tumor characteristics that are be indicative of a cancer diagnosis.
+This would be able to inform future clinical trial research in how to identify patients with metastatic versus benign tumor diagnosis.
+This could also allow for specialized treatment of specific type of breast cancer lesions.
+Depending on tumor density, radius, etc. might indicate that cancer was more likely to metastisize more quickly.
-# 4. BENCHMARK
+# 5. BENCHMARK

-# 5. CONCLUSION
+# 6. CONCLUSION

-# 6. BIBLIOGRAPHY
+# 7. BIBLIOGRAPHY

-# 7. WORK BREAKDOWN
+# 8. WORK BREAKDOWN